-Pavement Condition/Revenue
+Pavement Condition / Revenue State Trunkline System

-- In 1997, the State Transportation Commission established state trunkline pavement performance goals of 85% of non-freeway pavement and 95% of freeway payment in "good" condition by 2007 using a Remaining Service Life (RSL) model - In 1998, the State Transportation Commission established state trunkline bridge performance goals of 85% of non-freeway bridges and 95% of freeway bridges in "good" condition by 2008 - MDOT met these pavement performance goals in 2007 but did not have sufficient revenue to sustain the performance goals - MDOT has estimated it would need additional annual funding of \$1.9 billion each year to reach and sustain state trunkline pavement performance goals, and \$154.0 million per year to sustain bridge performance goals - Pavement estimate as of February 2021, Bridge estimate as of January 2022 - Local road agencies have experienced similar revenue constraints and pavement condition deterioration
+- In 1997, the State Transportation Commission established state trunkline pavement performance goals of 85% of non-freeway pavement and 95% of freeway payment in "good" or "fair" condition by 2007 using a Remaining Service Life (RSL) model - In 1998, the State Transportation Commission established similar performance goals for state trunkline bridges, with a goal target of 2008. - MDOT met pavement performance goals in 2007, and bridge performance goals in 2008, but did not have sufficient revenue to sustain the performance goals - MDOT estimates that it will need an additional \$2.0 billion annually (2023-2033) to attain and sustain trunkline pavement performance goals, and an additional \$25.0 million annually (2023-2033) to sustain trunkline bridge performance goals. - Local road agencies have experienced similar revenue constraints and pavement condition deterioration